An Attorney Helping You Claim The Worker’s Compensation Benefits You Deserve

 Some examples of third-party liability claims include:

-• Suing a distracted driver who caused a car accident while you were driving a commercial vehicle for work
+- Suing a distracted driver who caused a car accident while you were driving for your job

 Although worker’s comp benefits cover medical bills and replace a portion of your wages, they do not pay for damages like pain and suffering.
 Therefore, it is a good idea to file a personal injury claim against a negligent third party, when possible.
 As an attorney who focuses on both worker’s compensation and personal injury cases, I am ideally suited to help you explore all your legal options and maximize your compensation.